Numerical simulations of jet launching and breakout from collapsars: Methods

 \section{Methods}

 In this section, we describe our numerical scheme, physical scenario, and assumptions.
 Our focus is on jet launching from a pre-collapse stripped-envelope star.
-Accordingly, the initial conditions are characterized by imposing a structure for the GRB progenitor, including its rotation and magnetization.
-As a first hypothesis, we configure the setup to extract energy from the black hole and to launch jets primarily via the Blandford–Znajek process.
+Accordingly, the initial conditions are characterised by imposing a structure for the GRB progenitor, including its rotation and magnetisation.
+We configure the setup to extract energy from a central black hole and to launch jets primarily via the Blandford–Znajek process.